-Unless you own a hairless breed, your dog sheds.
-Some breeds, like Poodles, shed very little, while others, like Siberian Huskies, shed a great deal.
-Shedding is a normal function that helps animals get rid of their old winter or summer coat and grow in a new, seasonally appropriate one.
+As a pet parent, you’re probably quite familiar with dog shedding.
+Some breeds such as Poodles shed very little, while other breeds like Siberian Huskies shed a great deal.
+Shedding is a normal function that helps animals get rid of their old winter or summer coat and grow a new, seasonally appropriate one.

-There is no way to stop a dog from shedding, but you can improve matters by reducing the amount of loose hair flying around the house.
+Although there is no way to stop a dog from shedding, you can follow these guidelines to reduce the amount of loose hair flying around your home.

 Brush Every Day

 The most important step you can take is to brush your dog every single day.
-This not only gets rid of loose dead hair but also brushes the oils through the living hair to make it softer and sleeker.
-That healthy hair is more likely to stay attached to your dog’s body and off the furniture.
+Regular brushing not only gets rid of loose hair, but also stimulates the oils through the living hair to make it softer and sleeker.
+This healthy hair is more likely to stay attached to your dog’s body (and off the furniture)!

-, shedding blades, grooming gloves, and mat removers.
-If your dog is shorthaired, a brisk going-over with a curry comb will do wonders.
-The best time to bring out the heavy equipment for longhaired breeds is late winter and mid-fall, just before the new coat starts growing in.
+It’s also vital to use the correct brush.
+A dog shedding rake is a must-have because it removes dead hair from the undercoat without damaging the outercoat.
+Dogs who shed heavily also benefit from slicker brushes, shedding blades, grooming gloves, and mat removers.
+If your dog is short-haired, a brisk comb-over with a curry brush will do wonders.
+The best time to bring out the heavy equipment for long-haired breeds is late winter and mid-fall, just before the new coat starts growing in.

 Feed a Healthy Diet

 Feed your dog an appropriate diet with adequate fatty acids and digestible protein.
 Generally speaking, the best dog foods are grain free.
 Dogs with food allergies are highly prone to diet-related shedding, so be aware of any dietary restrictions before choosing food for your fur friend.
 Dehydration also causes healthy hair to shed, so don’t forget to provide your dog plenty of fresh cool water—especially if their primary diet is a dry kibble.